 This is a rather fluffy focaccia.
 It’s soft and tender and reminds me of the focaccia made at a grocery store here in Chicago called Eataly.
 For the topping, I like to thaw out a big handful of frozen tri-color peppers, pat out all the water with paper towels, then lay the peppers across the risen dough along with some olives, rosemary and maybe a little cheese to hold it all in place.

 I hope you try the small batch version.
-If you need a little more bread or what a flatter and slightly denser focaccia, here’s a more basic focaccia recipe we like.
+If you need a little more bread or want a flatter and slightly denser focaccia, here's a more basic focaccia recipe we like.

 Small Batch Rosemary Focaccia